 Diocesan Resource Centre

-Located within Xavier Centre at 38 Harbour Street Wollongong, the Resource Centre is an initiative of Catholic Education and is open to the wider community.
-The Centre underpins and responds to Diocesan pastoral planning and the ‘Lighting the Way’ initiatives by supporting our Catholic schools and the outer Catholic community through the provision of resources that focus on the learning, teaching and administering of Religious Education in the classroom, as well as supporting the various diocesan ministry formation programs and courses.
+The CEDoW Diocesan Resource Centre is an initiative of the Catholic Education Office and underpins and responds to the Diocesan Pastoral Planning and the ‘Lighting the Way’ initiatives by supporting our Catholic schools and the outer Catholic community through the provision of resources that focus on the learning, teaching and administering of Religious Education in the classroom, as well as supporting the various diocesan ministry formation programs and courses.

 VISIT the Diocesan Resource Centre webpage to access the centre's online resources.